 We hear about this problem from time to time.
 Some SEO companies may retain the rights to your content, your design, or even your domain, so be cautious when considering your options.
 Others may use proprietary platforms and say that websites can’t be given to you without significant costs being incurred to transfer the site to another platform.

-Unfortunately if you signed a contract and agreed to similar terms there may not be very many options outside of starting fresh.
-In most cases if you’re looking to switch vendors, it’s because you’re not getting the results you’re looking for.
-A new look for your site, and some fresh, expertly written and optimized content is probably exactly what you need.
-At Consultwebs the websites and content that we create belong to our clients.
-We’ll never hold your website or content hostage.
+Unfortunately, if you signed a contract and agreed to similar terms, there may not be very many options outside of starting fresh.
+In most cases, if you’re looking to switch vendors, it’s because you’re not getting the results you want.
+A new look for your site and some fresh, expertly written and optimized content are probably exactly what you need.
+At Consultwebs, the websites and content that we create belong to our clients.
+We don’t hold your website or content hostage.

-Focus on creating valuable, actionable content that solves a problem, provides insights and guides people to their desired end goal.
+Focus on creating valuable, actionable content that solves a problem, provides insights, and guides people to their desired end goal.
 Then start sharing it with your audience and others related to your industry.
-If you’ve truly made it your goal to provide value, as opposed to just trying to get links then you’ll never have to worry black-hat or grey-hat link building tactics that could get you a Google penalty, or negatively affect your results.
+If you’ve truly made it your goal to provide value, as opposed to just trying to get links, then you’ll never have to worry about black-hat or gray-hat link building tactics that could get you a Google penalty or negatively affect your results.

 Duplicate content can be a major problem when it’s on your own website.
 Years ago, when Google first released its Panda update, it was looking for websites that were low in quality from a content perspective.
 As the algorithms have evolved, they have become pretty picky about what they want to include in their index.
-If you’ve got multiple pages on your website that cover the same topic or if you’re using boiler plate content for calls to action or other types of filler then you could suffer a drop in traffic.
+If you have multiple pages on your website that cover the same topic, or if you’re using boilerplate content for calls to action or other types of filler, then you could suffer a drop in traffic.

 Likewise, if your site contains large portions of content that also appears on other websites, it could certainly affect your site’s ability to rank.
 Especially if your site is not recognized as the canonical version of the content, you could be missing out on significant search traffic if users are sent to another version of the content on a different site.
 Make sure the content on each of your pages is unique and valuable to your audience.